MenschMachine/codeexplain-intellij-plugin/README.md

 1. Open a Java file in IntelliJ IDEA
 2. Select a piece of code
-3. Right-click and select "Explain Selected Code" from the context menu (or use Alt+E shortcut)
+3. Right-click and select "Explain Selected Code" from the context menu (or use Alt+Shift+E shortcut)
 4. Verify that your changes are working as expected

 ### Updating After Changes